THE SHARKS SWIMMING CLUB OF MOTTINGHAM CONSTITUTION

 17.2 The dissolution shall take effect from the date specified in the resolution and the members of the Committee shall be responsible for the winding-up of the assets and liabilities of the Club.

-17.3 Any property remaining after the discharge of the debts and liabilities of the Club shall be given to a charity or charities (or other non-profit making organisation having objects similar to those of the club for the furtherance of such objects) nominated by the last Committee.
-Or (see Guidance notes 6 and 12 re Taxation and VAT)
+17.3 [Any property remaining after the discharge of the debts and liabilities of the Club shall be given to a charity or charities (or other non-profit making organisation having objects similar to those of the Club for the furtherance of such objects) nominated by the last Committee.
+(See Guidance Notes regarding Taxation).

 18.1 The Members acknowledge that these Rules constitute a legally binding contract to regulate the relationship of the members with each other and the Club.

-The following statement needs to appear on Club membership forms and is to be signed by the member and must also be countersigned by the parent, or a person having parental responsibility for the member, if under 18 years of age:
+18.2 The following statement must appear on Club membership forms and is to be signed by the member.
+It must also be countersigned by the parent, or a person having parental responsibility for the member, if under 18 years of age:

 - Swimmers who have epilepsy as an additional disability must have a designated spotter which will be the responsibility of the parent/carer to organise.
 Red hats are provided by the Club for swimmers who have epilepsy for easy identification in the water.